AstroSheppard/WFC3-analysis/LATE/data_reduction/README.md

 mpfit.py: Fitter used for wavelength solution

-plot_times_series and pat_reduction.py: simplified versions used for a quick gauge on non-detrended (trended?) light curve.
+plot_time_series and pat_reduction.py: simplified versions used for a quick gauge on non-detrended (trended?) light curve.